yareally/android-scala-intellij-no-sbt-plugin/readme.md

 Aside from the minimal code showing that Scala works on Android, here's some more elaborate [source code](https://github.com/yareally/SignalInfo/tree/scala) to a Scala Android app I built using a few popular libraries [ActionBarSherlock](http://actionbarsherlock.com), [support.GridLayout](http://developer.android.com/tools/support-library/features.html#v7-appcompat) and [loaderex](https://github.com/commonsguy/cwac-loaderex)).

 A [small example](A small example of using async/await I did with Android is located here: https://gist.github.com/yareally/5941489) using Typesafe's Async/Await library.
-Also requires adding the continuations library (directions below for adding it).
+Also requires [adding the continuations library](https://github.com/yareally/android-scala-intellij-no-sbt-plugin#prerequisites).

 ## FAQ